 Ideal for every type of visitor, including families, Laguna Beach has an abundance of options for everyone.

 Families headed to Laguna Beach need not to worry, as the family friendly destination is the perfect beach getaway for both parents and their kids.
-From building sandcastles to swinging on playground swings to galleries that will delight the entire family, Laguna Beach awaits you and your family for a fun-filled vacation.
-Below is a sample itinerary that can serve as a guide to help inspire your family trip to Laguna Beach!
+From building sandcastles and swinging on playground swings to art galleries that will delight the entire family, Laguna Beach awaits you and your family for a fun-filled vacation to remember.
+Below is a sample itinerary that can serve as a guide to help inspire your family trip to Laguna Beach.

-The Inn at Laguna Beach is located right on Main Beach and provides the easiest access to the popular, downtown beach.
+The Inn at Laguna Beach is perched just above Main Beach and provides the easiest access to the popular, downtown beach.
 The family-friendly hotel has various room options, including suites with connecting rooms, just in case the kids (or parents) need their own space.
-The pool overlooks the beach down below and there’s even an evening reception for all registered hotel guests on the rooftop terrace with free beer and wine during sunset.
+The pool overlooks the beach down below and there’s even an evening reception for all registered hotel guests on the rooftop terrace with free beer and wine at sunset.
 If your family includes a dog, the hotel permits up to two dogs per room, each less than 40 pounds.

-If you didn’t get your tide pool time in on the first day, spend some time before or after breakfast as they truly are worth it and the kids will love the learning experience.
-A fun place for breakfast is Ruby’s Auto Diner that has classic cars parked right out front that offer fun photo opportunities.
-Their breakfast menu is also extensive, and if the kids deserve it, they have ice cream shakes too!
-For a lighter food option, try Urth Caffé which is all outdoor seating, perfect for Laguna Beach, and offers items such as yogurt and fruit bowls, in addition to some egg dishes.
-Parents will enjoy the organic coffees and fine teas that Urth Caffé has to offer.
+If you didn’t get your tide pool time in on the first day, spend some time before or after breakfast as they truly are worth the sight and the kids will love the learning experience.
+A fun place for breakfast is Ruby’s Auto Diner which has classic cars parked right out front that offer fun photo opportunities.
+Their breakfast menu is also extensive, and if the kids deserve it, they have ice cream shakes, too!
+For a lighter food option, try Urth Caffé which offers all outdoor seating, and items such as yogurt and fruit bowls, in addition to some egg dishes and really good coffee and tea.

-Head back to your hotel to check out and pack up before heading out for some final memory making time.
-Top of the World at Alta Laguna Park provides amazing views of the Orange County basin and Saddleback Mountains.
-Trailheads for Aliso and Wood Canyons Wilderness Park are also here, just in case the family is game for a little hiking before departing.
-Bluebird Park, located on Cress Street between Temple Terrace and Bluebird Canyon Drive has a fenced in playground, half basketball court, barbeques and picnic tables to enjoy.
-The play structure here is also in the shape of a rocket ship, for the outer space obsessed kids, or those who just like to climb.
-Aliso Beach (if you didn’t have time for an evening bonfire but still want to check it out) is also a great option as it has a play structure on the sand and there’s also a walk up restaurant, Lost Pier Café, a beachfront dining venue located at the site of the former Aliso Creek Pier, and operated by The Ranch Laguna Beach (an upscale hotel worth checking out on your next visit).
+Head back to your hotel to check-out and pack up before heading out for some final memory-making time.
+Top of the World in Alta Laguna Park provides amazing views of the Orange County basin and Saddleback Mountains.
+Trailheads for Aliso and Wood Canyons Wilderness Park are also here, just in case the family is game for a little hike before departing.
+Bluebird Park, located on Cress Street between Temple Terrace and Bluebird Canyon Drive has a fenced-in playground, half basketball court, BBQ's and picnic tables to enjoy.
+The playground structure here is also in the shape of a rocket ship, for the outer space obsessed kids, or for those who just like to climb.
+Aliso Beach (if you didn’t have time for an evening bonfire, but still want to check it out) is also a great option as it has a play structure on the sand and there’s also a walk up restaurant, Lost Pier Café, a beachfront dining venue located at the site of the former Aliso Creek Pier, and operated by The Ranch Laguna Beach (an upscale resort worth checking out on your next visit).
+Parking is also really easy here.
 Two more options for parks fit for families include Heisler Park that stretches along the bluffs on Cliff Drive from Aster Street to Diver’s Cove.
 The ocean front park includes walking trails, gardens, a marine refuge with tide pools, picnic tables, lawn bowling and lots of public art (keep an eye out for the 16’ breaching whale).
 And then there’s Treasure Island Park (located adjacent to the Montage Resort), which also has some beautiful vista points as well as public art.